 Commencing from November 11, 2016, Yum China also granted annual awards of common stock to non-employee directors for their service on Yum China's board of directors.
-The fair value of these awards is based on the closing price per share of the Company's common stock on the date of grant.
+The fair value of these awards is based on the closing price of the Company's common stock on the date of grant.
 The shares were issued outright to the directors on the date of grant, with no conditions attached.
 Therefore, the fair value of the awards was fully recognized as expenses upon grant.
-For the years ended December 31, 2021, 2020 and 2019, a total of 31,182, 54,757 and 60,419 shares of Yum China common stock, respectively, were granted to non-employee directors and the grant-date fair value of \$2.1 million, \$2.6 million and \$2.4 million, respectively, was immediately recognized in full in the Consolidated Statements of Income.
+For the years ended December 31, 2022, 2021 and 2020, a total of 47,820, 31,182 and 54,757 shares of Yum China common stock, respectively, were granted to non-employee directors and the grant-date fair value of \$2.1 million, \$2.1 million and \$2.6 million, respectively, was immediately recognized in full in the Consolidated Statements of Income.